-Acronym or Term Meaning Acronym or Term Meaning Laboratory A minimum 50-60-minute session in a laboratory or clinical setting that requires "hands on" instruction A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of Lecture A standard didactic presentation involving direct faculty instruction in a classroom setting, lasting a minimum of 50 minutes.
-Each hour of lecture (50 minutes) assumes a minimum of two (2) hours of out-of-class student work.
-Semester Credit Hour (SCH) student achievement that is an institutionally-established equivalency that reasonably approximate no less than 45 hours of instructional/non-instructional time for every one (1) credit.
-LMS Learning Management System; a software application for the administration, documentation, tracking, reporting and delivery of educational courses.
-RVU currently utilizes an integrated LMS that can be accessed directly through Shadowing Opportunity available to students to observe the daily life of a doctor and obtain insight from professionals about their experiences and how they view their field Required exam administered by the Office of Clinical MyVista.
-Letter of Recommendation, typically written by a faculty Shelf Exam Education after the completion of each Core Clerkship.
-An acronym for subjective, objective, assessment, and LOR member or preceptor (author).
-Used when applying for clinical clerkship clerkships and/or residency applications.
-SOAP Notes employed by healthcare providers to write out notes in a patient's chart Lottery Managed by the Department of Clinical Education, the Lottery is the Distribution of Clerkship Assignments process in which current OMS II student doctors are assigned a geographical region to complete core clinical clerkships during OMS III and, if necessary, OMS IV.
-Standardized Patient (SP) Someone who has been trained to portray, in a consistent, standardized manner, a patient in a medical situation A titer (pronounced TIE-der) is a laboratory test that measures the presence and amount of antibodies in MODS The Medical Operational Data System used to complete the initial electronic portion of the Military GME application Medical School Performance Evaluation; can also be Titer/Titer Lab Report blood.
+Term Weathing Quality Points The cumulative points earned in a given program for coursework completed and grade(s) earned.
+Points are calculated by multiplying the numeric grade (in the DO program) or the assigned quality points based on the letter grade (MSBS program) by the number of credit hours for the course.
+Remediation The opportunity to remedy a previously-failed attempt Rocky the Fighting Prairie Dog RVU's mascot for the Colorado campus Rocky the Roadrunner RVU's mascot for the Southern Utah campus RVUCOM RVUCOM- SU Rocky Vista University College of Osteopathic Medicine Rocky Vista University College of Osteopathic Medicine - Southern Utah San Francisco Match Residency and Fellowship matching service for select specialties.
+Semester Credit Hour (SCH) A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally-established equivalency that reasonably approximate no less than 45 hours of instructional/non-instructional time for every one (1) credit.
+Shadowing Opportunity available to students to observe the daily life of a doctor and obtain insight from professionals about their experiences and how they view their field Shelf Exam Required exam administered by the Office of Clinical Education after the completion of each Core Clerkship.
+An acronym for subjective, objective, assessment, and SOAP Notes plan, a SOAP note is a method of documentation employed by healthcare providers to write out notes in a patient's chart Standardized Patient (SP) Someone who has been trained to portray, in a consistent, standardized manner, a patient in a medical situation Titer/Titer Lab Report A titer (pronounced TIE-der) is a laboratory test that measures the presence and amount of antibodies in blood.
 If the test is positive (above a particular known value) the individual has immunity.
 If the test is negative (no immunity) or equivocal (not enough immunity) you need to be vaccinated.
-A Titer Lab Report is generated MSPE referred to as a Dean's Letter.
-Honest and objective document summarizes a student's personal attributes, experiences, academic accomplishments, and summative evaluation.
-All fourth-year medical students will have their MSPE composed and finalized before October 1st of each year and uploaded into ERAS by the Office of the Registrar.
-Tracks by the lab that tested the blood sample.
+A Titer Lab Report is generated by the lab that tested the blood sample.
 The Titer Lab Report must include the test type, exact values (reference range), signature, and date to be acceptable.
-Extracurricular admission-based concentrations within the DO program that invite students to explore and experience a particular area of medicine closely.
-MyVista RVU's online portal where students, faculty, and staff can log into and access important program, financial, Transcript Urology An official record of a student's work, showing courses taken and grades achieved Residency match program for medical students seeking · campus, and educational information, as needed.
-National Board of Medical Examiners (administers the Match USMLE residency in Urology United States Medical Licensing Examination NBME USMLE exams) National Board of Osteopathic Medical Examiners COMILE The AAMC VSLO program merged two existing visiting student programs: the Visiting Student Opportunities NBOME New (administers the COMLEX exams) System used to manage clinical clerkship clerkships Visiting Student (VSLO) Application Service (VSAS®) program that focused exclusively on U.S. domestic (formerly VSAS) Innovations NMS throughout the third and fourth years of the DO program.
-National Matching Services; service that manages the osteopathic match (among others) Learning Opportunities (VSLO) away electives and the Global Health Learning s Opportunities (GHLO®) program that facilitated international mobility into the U.S., from the U.S. to NRMP National Resident Matching Program; service that manages the allopathic match electives abroad, and from one non-U.S. location to another.
-OMM OPP Osteopathic Manipulative Medicine Osteopathic Principles and Practice OSCE Objective Structured Clinical Examination Post-Exam Review (PER) Faculty-led review of examination questions and results following a major examination.
-Preceptor A practicing physician who gives personal instruction, training, and supervision to a medical student or young physician (assigned for each clinical clerkship clerkship).
-The cumulative points earned in a given program for Quality Points coursework completed and grade(s) earned.
-Points are calculated by multiplying the numeric grade (in the DO program) or the assigned quality points based on the letter grade (MSBS program) by the number of credit hours for the course.
-The opportunity to remedy a previously-failed attempt Rocky the Fighting Prairie Dog RVU's mascot for the Colorado campus Rocky the Roadrunner RVU's mascot for the Southern Utah campus RVUCOM- Rocky Vista University College of Osteopathic Medicine Rocky Vista University College of Osteopathic Medicine - SU San Southern Utah Residency and Fellowship matching service for select Francisco Match specialties.
+Tracks Extracurricular admission-based concentrations within the DO program that invite students to explore and experience a particular area of medicine closely.
+Transcript An official record of a student's work, showing courses taken and grades achieved Urology Match Residency match program for medical students seeking residency in Urology USMLE United States Medical Licensing Examination USIVILE The AAMC VSLO program merged two existing visiting student programs: the Visiting Student Opportunities Visiting (VSLO) Application Service (VSAS®) program that Student focused exclusively on U.S. domestic (formerly VSAS) Learning away electives and the Global Health Learning Opportunities (GHLO®) program that facilitated (VSLO) international mobility into the U.S., from the U.S. to . , electives abroad, and from one non-U.S. location to another.